bajamircea/cpp-play/src/how_vector_works/README.md

 ```

-In GCC std::list is moved on resize:
+In g++ std::list is moved on resize:
 ```
 ==== list of simple type
 o: 1, cc: 1, ~: 1